shauninman/MinUI/skeleton/BASE/README.txt

 	https://github.com/shauninman/Moss-magicmini/releases

-Copy "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TF2/EXT).
+Copy "NextUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TF2/EXT).

 MAGICX MINI ZERO 28